Updated on: November 1, 2022

-I contacted 1Password’s email support and I got a reply to my email inquiry in about 24 hours, which isn’t very good.
-However, the 1Password agent that I corresponded with was friendly, helpful, and professional, which is better than I can say for most tech support staff.
+I contacted 1Password’s email support and I got a reply to my email inquiry in just 6 hours, which is pretty good.
+The 1Password agent that I corresponded with was friendly, helpful, and professional, which is better than I can say for most tech support staff.

-1Password’s online knowledge base is excellent — there are dozens of useful articles on its website, and they’re actually informative and helpful.
+1Password’s online knowledge base is excellent — there are dozens of useful articles on its website, and they’re actually informative and helpful (and 1Password has a ton of tutorial videos on its YouTube channel, as well).
 1Password’s user forum was fairly active in my testing, with a searchable database of thousands of inquiries and helpful replies.
 I actually had a hard time finding answers to some of my questions because there were so many active forum threads on related subjects!

 LastPass: Customer Support

-LastPass provides priority email support for Premium and Families users, with support offered in English, Dutch, French, German, Italian, Spanish, Portuguese, Mandarin, Japanese, and Korean.
+LastPass provides priority email support for Premium and Families users, with support offered in English, Dutch, French, German, Italian, Spanish, and Portuguese.

-LastPass also provides a fairly active support forum, but it’s not as easily searchable or well-organized as 1Password’s, so I had a hard time finding up-to-date information through the user forums.
+LastPass has a fairly active support forum, but it’s not as easily searchable or well-organized as 1Password’s, so I had a hard time finding up-to-date information through the user forums.

 Winner (Customer Support): 1Password

-Both 1Password and LastPass only offer email support to supplement their online knowledge bases, and both email support teams took around a day to get back to me.
-However, 1Password’s support agent gave me a longer and more detailed response, and 1Password’s online knowledge base is more robust than LastPass’s — especially with its user forum.
-However, LastPass does provide Korean and Mandarin email support, which 1Password doesn’t.
+Both 1Password and LastPass only offer email support to supplement their online knowledge bases, but 1Password got back to me faster.
+1Password’s support agent also gave me a longer and more detailed response, and 1Password’s online knowledge base is more robust than LastPass’s — especially with its user forum and YouTube channel.

 1Password vs. LastPass: Overall Winner

-However, LastPass provides a free version, and 1Password doesn’t.
-LastPass recently made its free version a little less useful, but it’s still convenient for users that are only looking for password management on their desktop or mobile devices.
-LastPass also has the most user-friendly tutorials of any password manager — there are big, clear explanations for every step of the process from saving passwords, to auto-filling, to password vault management and advanced 2FA settings.
+However, LastPass provides most of the same features as 1Password in a user-friendly interface.
+And while LastPass recently made its free version a little less useful, it’s still convenient if you’re only looking for password management on either your desktop or your mobile devices.
+LastPass also has the most user-friendly in-app tutorials of any password manager — it displays big, clear explanations for every part of the app, from saving passwords, to auto-filling, to password vault management and advanced 2FA settings.